Friedrich Kittler

-Friedrich A. Kittler (June 12, 1943 – October 18, 2011) was a literary scholar and a media theorist.
+Friedrich Adolf Kittler (June 12, 1943 – October 18, 2011) was a literary scholar and a media theorist.
 His works relate to media, technology, and the military.

 Biography

-Friedrich Adolf Kittler was born in 1943 in Rochlitz in Saxony.
+Friedrich Adolf Kittler was born in 1943 in Rochlitz in Saxony, named after his uncle Friedrich and father Adolf.
 His family fled with him to West Germany in 1958, where from 1958 to 1963 he went to a natural sciences and modern languages Gymnasium in Lahr in the Black Forest, and thereafter, until 1972, he studied German studies, Romance philology and philosophy at the Albert Ludwigs University of Freiburg in Freiburg im Breisgau.

 In 1976, Kittler received his doctorate in philosophy after a thesis on the poet Conrad Ferdinand Meyer.
+In 1976 he co-edited with Horst Turk an essay collection, Urszenen.
 Between 1976 and 1986 he worked as academic assistant at the university's Deutsches Seminar.
+In 1984, he earned his Habilitation at the University of Freiburg, in the field of Modern German Literary History, by the habilitationsschrift Aufschreibesysteme 1800/1900 [translated as Discourse Networks 1800/1900].
+Typical habilitations required 3 academic evaluations, but his required 13.
+Some objected that it "misses in principle the scholarly discourse".

-In 1984, he earned his Habilitation in the field of Modern German Literary History.
-He had several stints as a visiting assistant professor or visiting professor at universities in the United States, such as the University of California, Berkeley, the University of California, Santa Barbara, Stanford University, and the European Graduate School.
+Friedrich Kittler became an Assistant Professor in German at Freiburg for the next decade.
+He had several stints as a visiting assistant professor or visiting professor at universities around the world, such as the University of California, Berkeley (1982), the University of California, Santa Barbara (1982–83), Stanford University (1982–83), University of Basel (1986), and the European Graduate School.
+He was an associate member of the Collège international de philosophie (1983–86).

 From 1986 to 1990, he headed the DFG's Literature and Media Analysis project in Kassel and in 1987 he was appointed Professor of Modern German Studies at the Ruhr University.
 In 1993 he was appointed to the chair for Media Aesthetics and History at the Humboldt University of Berlin.

 In 1993, Kittler was awarded the "Siemens Media Arts Prize" (Siemens-Medienkunstpreis) by ZKM Karlsruhe (Zentrum für Kunst und Medientechnologie, or "Centre for Art and Media Technology") for his research in the field of media theory.

 He was recognized in 1996 as a distinguished scholar at Yale University and in 1997 as a distinguished visiting professor at Columbia University in New York.
 Kittler was a member of the Hermann von Helmholtz Centre for Culture and the research group Bild Schrift Zahl ("Picture Writing Number") (DFG).
+During the late years in Humbolt, he had an entourage of artists and intellectuals, who self-styled as the Kittlerjugend as a provocative joke on the Hitlerjugend.
+He died in 2011.